MSC01 1050

 The Hibben Scholars are Kendall Lovely and Kaylen Jones.

 Kendall Lovely (Continuing in the MSST program; MA in Comparative Humanities, Brandeis University; BA in Comparative Literature and Anthropology, UNM) Ms. Lovely will continue in the Master of Museum Studies degree program in the coming 2018- 2019 Academic Year and expects to graduate in May 2019.
 Ms. Lovely completed her BA at UNM in 2015 with a double major in Comparative Literature and Anthropology and a minor in Latin (graduating Summa Cum Laude).
 She went on to complete a Master of Arts in Comparative Humanities at Brandeis University in 2016.
-She entered the MMS program in September 2017 and has excelled in her studies and also continues to work with the Education department of the Maxwell Museum.
-Ms. Lovely (Navajo) is pursuing critical analysis of representations of Native American people in museum displays, with particular attention to gender and indigenous perspectives.
+She entered the MMS program in September 2017 and has excelled in her studies.
+She also continues to work with the Education department of the Maxwell Museum.
+Ms. Lovely (Navajo) is pursuing a critical analysis of representations of Native American people in museum displays, with particular attention to gender and indigenous perspectives.

-Kaylen Jones, from Crownpoint NM, is completing her MA in Museum Studies with an expected graduation of Spring 2018.
+Kaylen Jones, from Crownpoint, NM, is completing her MA in Museum Studies with an expected graduation in Spring 2018.
 She received her BFA in Art Studio from UNM.
 She works as a scientific illustrator for the Museum of Southwestern Biology Division of Mammals and Parasites.
 She is currently working With Devorah Romanek (Curator of Exhibits) and Joe Cook (PhD Mammalogist) on Installing a temporary exhibit in the Maxwell Museum of Anthropology focusing on the Mexican Wolf and its place in the Southwest, Rural Communities, and UNM (Expected to Open Summer of 2018 and run for 6 Months at Maxwell then be a permanent exhibit at MSB).
-Her research in Museum Studies has focused on the Mexican Wolf and its place in the Southwest, Native and Rural Communities, and its use as a Mascot at The University of New Mexico and how its role in these areas is imperative to their survival.
+Her research in Museum Studies has focused on the Mexican Wolf and its place in the Southwest, Native, and Rural Communities, and its use as a Mascot at The University of New Mexico and how its role in these areas is imperative to their survival.